Durgasravanipenumaka/LINUX/ProcessManagement.md

 - Use case: Useful when some tasks are more critical than others.

 ## 18.Describe the role of the clone() system call in process management.
+- clone() is a system call in Linux used to create a new process.
+- Unlike fork(), it gives you control over what the new process shares with the parent.
+#### Role in Process Management
+##### 1.Creates new processes or threads:
+- If we want a separate process → use clone() like fork().
+- If we want a thread (same memory, different execution) → clone() makes that possible.
+##### 2.Shares resources selectively:
+- You can decide if the new process shares:
+- Memory (CLONE_VM) → both see the same variables.
+- File descriptors (CLONE_FILES) → both can read/write the same files.
+- Signal handlers (CLONE_SIGHAND).
+- File system info (CLONE_FS).
+- This flexibility makes it different from fork() (which always copies resources).
+##### 3.Basis for Threads in Linux
+- The pthread library (used in C/C++) internally uses clone() to create threads.
+- That’s why threads in Linux can share memory, files, etc.

 ## 19.Write a program in C to create a zombie process and explain how to avoid it.
 #### Zombie process: